timskillman/Marmalade_SDL2/README.md

 The objective of this development is to simply replace Marmalade SDK with alternative classes of the same name and parameters (but certainly not the same code!)

-However, to replace the Marmalade SDK entriely is a massive undertaking and your support is essential to achieve this.
+However, to replace the Marmalade SDK entriely is a massive undertaking and YOUR SUPPORT is essential to achieve this.

 A sample Marmalade project and Marmalade wrapper WILL be made available for you to try out very soon - so watch this space :)